JamesWeatherhead/synthetic-clinical-queries/README.md

 These queries are not meant to be ground truth for realism; they’re meant to be ground truth for the start - simple ground-truth detection.
 As every medical professional prompts uniquely, simulating all of them in one dataset may need to be tailored to the organization, which I have accounted for by allowing the institution to change the few-shot examples in `synthetic_data_gen_method.ipynb`.

 This dataset is the start of a much larger discussion about HIPAA compliance with LLMs.
-Currently, it is considered “enough” to be HIPAA compliant if you sufficiently de-identify at the individual query level [19].
+Currently, it is considered “enough” to be HIPAA compliant if you sufficiently de-identify at the individual query level.
 However, as multiple messages are sent in succession in the same chat, with each message containing more and more de-identified context about the patient, that begins to narrow down who the person could be - from a large number to a very small number.
-This is known as the k-anonymity re-identification issue [20].
+This is known as the k-anonymity re-identification issue [19].
 Each term in a query has a probability within a population.
-For example, roughly **≈48%** of people in the United States have hypertension [21], [22], so querying for: “What are the latest treatment options for a 55-year-old male with Hypertension?” is not breaking HIPAA; there are probabilities within that query.
-HIPAA, according to the Safe Harbor method (45 CFR 164.514(b)(2)), states you only have to remove age older than 89 [23], [24].
+For example, roughly **≈48%** of people in the United States have hypertension [20], [21], so querying for: “What are the latest treatment options for a 55-year-old male with Hypertension?” is not breaking HIPAA; there are probabilities within that query.
+HIPAA, according to the Safe Harbor method (45 CFR 164.514(b)(2)), states you only have to remove age older than 89 [22], [23].
 So that query alone is considered sufficiently de-identified.
-However, what if the next query is: “And what if he also has Type 2 Diabetes?” **About 11.6% of U.S. adults have diabetes** [25], and **~90–95% of diagnosed cases are Type 2** [26].
-And the follow-up query is “And he’s on dialysis for CKD stage 5,” which has prevalence on the order of **≈0.2%** of the U.S. population for dialysis-dependent ESKD [27].
+However, what if the next query is: “And what if he also has Type 2 Diabetes?” **About 11.6% of U.S. adults have diabetes** [24], and **~90–95% of diagnosed cases are Type 2** [25].
+And the follow-up query is “And he’s on dialysis for CKD stage 5,” which has prevalence on the order of **≈0.2%** of the U.S. population for dialysis-dependent ESKD [26].
 You have now re-identified the patient inadvertently because only a handful of patients within a hospital system have those sets of characteristics.

 > **Notes on de-identification and utility:** Traditional de-identification corpora (e.g., i2b2/UTHealth, PhysioNet/MIMIC subsets) focus evaluation on PHI detection (precision/recall/F1) with placeholders/surrogates [9], [10].
 Several studies document that de-identification can reduce downstream NLP/ML utility, underscoring the privacy-utility trade-off this dataset explicitly targets [11].